holo-q/ratatui-py/README.md

         term.draw_logo((0, h-12, w, 12))
 ```

+## Snapshots

+See a grid of screencast snapshots (GIFs linked to MP4s):

+- docs/snapshots.md

 ### Advanced installation and bundling

 If you need precise control over the bundled Rust library, you can direct how